 That included both the drink and the souvenir guitar cup, which you will never use again, but which is fun to wear strapped to your chest on the flight home.
 (You won’t look like a tourist or anything).

 As of this writing a 22 ounce frozen drink would set you back $14.

 You’ve seen the long, colorful yard-long plastic glasses of beer and margaritas being carried around the Strip.
 (And by the way, you can walk around the Las Vegas Strip with an alcoholic drink in your hand).
 Many of these huge drinks are sold at one of the Las Vegas Big Chill locations.

-This yard long, 100 ounce cup comes with a shoulder strap and costs $24.95.
+This yard long, 100 ounce cup comes with a shoulder strap and cost $24.95 fairly recently.
 As with the guitar, you can fill it with either draft beer or one of the pre-made slushy drinks.
-Also like the guitar drink, refills are $15.
+Also like the guitar drink, refills were $15.

 A 44 ounce football shaped mug filled with beer or frozen drink runs just $9.95.
 Refills of it are six bucks, meaning you could get 88 ounces of beer (7 and 1/3rd beers) for just $16 bucks before tip.

 The 50 ounce “Super Pilsner” cup filled with beer or slushy drink is $16.95.
 Refills of the Super Pilsner are $9.